-Stockton generally regards the Associate in Applied Science (A.A.S.) degree as a terminal technical or professional degree and does not transfer it in its entirety unless Stockton offers the same program at the baccalaureate level.
+Stockton generally regards the Associate in Applied Science (A.A.S.) degree as a terminal technical or professional degree and does not transfer it in its entirety unless Stockton offers the same program at the baccalaureate level or an articulation agreement outlines transferability.
 Instead, the credits are reviewed on a course-by-course basis.